activestylus/risa/README.md

-# Risa (Ruby Is So Awesome)
+# RISA: The Static Data ORM for Ruby Hashes

-## Advanced Querying & Presentation Layer for Ruby Hashes
+## Advanced Querying & Presentation Layer for Static Data

 You know that feeling when you're prototyping and you just need to store some structured data without the ceremony of setting up a database, migrations, and ORMs?